coggro/stars-without-number/gamelogs/011-020/Session017.md

 Hanging from the ceiling is a cargo cage.
 The E and S walls hace stairs down, and another ladder descends into the floor.
 On the east wall is a garage-door sized bronze door with patterns, gears, and symbols.
 It's currently down, but is designed to collapse upwards like a garage door.
 It is broad as a 3-lane highway.
 On the side of it is a chain pulley linked up to the mechanism by the door.
 It's roughly human height.

 We float a compad up to surveil the cargo cage and find that it's empty.
+As we're trying to clear floors as we go, we decide to open the bronze door.